Oral and Maxillofacial Surgery Residency

 You’ll get extensive experience in treatment planning and surgical placement of osseointegrated implants.
 Many of the patients you treat during your residency will require various types of bone grafts.
 You’ll also work closely with the School of Dentistry’s Department of Prosthodontics to place facial implants.

-As a resident, you’ll get extensive experience in dentoalveolar surgery at three outpatient clinics: the Oral Surgery Resident Dental Clinic at the School of Dentistry and clinics at IU Health University Hospital and the IUPUI Health Sciences Building.
+As a resident, you’ll get extensive experience in dentoalveolar surgery at three outpatient clinics: the Oral Surgery Resident Dental Clinic at the School of Dentistry and clinics at IU Health University Hospital and the IU Indianapolis Health Sciences Building.

 You’ll have opportunities to perform orthognathic surgery at several different facilities.
 Cases at IU Health University Hospital are treated in conjunction with the School of Dentistry’s Department of Orthodontics and Oral Facial Genetics.
 You’ll also work closely with several private practitioners that operate at Methodist Hospital and at an ambulatory surgical center.
 As a resident, you will participate fully in treatment planning and preoperative and postoperative office management.